riandyrn/KMeansNominal/README.md

 -----------
 It is an eclipse project, so open it with eclipse and run the project :D!

+*Note: rename the WEKA.jar_ into WEKA.jar in the lib folder.
+I don't know, but this is because my source tree keep ignored the jar file -___-'

 Library Used
 ------------
 WEKA